Banashri/banashri.github.io/books/index.md

 I love <em>things</em> - and no wonder, I consider books as my best friend.
 I bring a suitcase full of books each time I visit my parents' place. ;)

-This year I have plans for reading some classics of the 19th century.
-20th century classics need to wait until next year.
+This year I have the plan for reading only some classics of the 19th century.
+20th century classics need to wait until next year. ;) Self-improvement books can make their entry, nevertheless, in unplanned manner.

 **Finished**